keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

                     £<span class="animatedNumber">184</span> bn
                 </div>
                 <div class="metric">
-                    (and rapidly growing higher) is the total worth of technology to the UK's economy.</div>
+                    (and rapidly growing) is the total worth of technology to the UK's economy.</div>
             </div>
         </div>
         <div class="col-xs-6 col-md-3 stat-container">